Global Climate Forum e.V.

 10178 Berlin, Germany

 Sarah Wolf is a board member of GCF since 2018.
 She contributes to the Green Growth research process since 2012.
 Since December 2019, she is head of a MATH+ junior research group on “Mathematics for Sustainability Transitions” at Freie Universtät Berlin.
 Her background is in mathematics, with a focus on probability.
 She has worked at the Potsdam Institute for Climate Impact Research (PIK), using mathematics as a language to clarify concepts, and has obtained a PhD in mathematics from Freie Universität Berlin (Thesis: From Vulnerability Formalization to Finitely Additive Probability Monads).
-Since 2009, she works on agent-based modelling – first at PIK in the Lagom modelling group, now at GCF, where she is currently workpackage leader for the pilot studies in the Centre of Excellence for Global Systems Science (CoeGSS).
+Since 2009, she works on agent-based modelling – first at PIK in the Lagom modelling group, then at GCF, where she was workpackage leader for the pilot studies in the Centre of Excellence for Global Systems Science (CoeGSS), now at FU Berlin.

 Her research interest in terms of methods is a better understanding of the dynamics of agent-based models.
 Content-wise, she is most interested in understanding green growth mechanics, that is, in finding a parsimonious economic model about how a recoordination of agents’ expectations can lead to win-win situations for climate and the economy.